 If you’re looking for grass care that’s going to give you a green lawn, you need to start looking at the nutrients your lawn is getting, and what your lawn is lacking.
-You know the macronutrients every lawn needs: nitrogen, potassium, and phosphate.
+You know the macronutrients every lawn needs: nitrogen, potassium, and phosphorus.
 But do you know the secret micronutrient many homeowners miss?
 It’s iron!
-Not all fertilizers have the type of iron you need, so we’ll break down what is the best option for your lawn, and the easiest to apply.
+Not all fertilizers have the type of iron you need, so we’ll break down the best options for your lawn, and the easiest to apply.

-If your lawn is looking yellow or brown, your lawn most likely has a condition called iron chlorosis.
+If your lawn is looking yellow or brown but isn't drought stressed, your lawn most likely has a condition called iron chlorosis.
 Iron is a micronutrient that is essential in chlorophyll production.
 Since chlorophyll is what gives your lawn it’s green color, without iron, your lawn will be dull!
 Iron should be at the root of your grass care since it is especially vital in photosynthesis.
 That means even if you have all the other nutrients, sunlight, and water perfectly planned, without iron, your lawn doesn’t have the fuel to complete its growing and greening processes.

-With our Micro Booster formula, you get the powerful organic iron ingredients in a controlled, liquid formula.
+With our Micro Booster formula, you get the powerful iron ingredients in a controlled, liquid formula.
 Micro Booster delivers greening iron, and a complex of other micronutrients, so your lawn is never deficient.
-It even removes toxins from your soil.
-All Simple Lawn Solutions products increase your Cation Exchange Capacity because they introduce high-quality organic ingredients, which promotes the development of organic matter in your soil naturally.
-You will get a healthier, greener lawn in no time!

 The best time to use our Micro Booster is in the spring or fall.
 You want to make sure your soil is stable to move these micronutrients to your grass roots.
 Remember, just because your lawn is yellow, does not mean your soil is unstable, it just indicates a nutrient deficiency.
-If a green lawn is really your main goal in your grass care, then we recommend using the 28-0-0 Green Growth fertilizer formula followed up with our Green Booster during the appropriate fertilizing time for your grass, and the Micro Booster in those fall or spring seasons.
+If a green lawn is really your main goal in your grass care, then we recommend using the 28-0-0 high N fertilizer formula followed up the Micro Booster in those fall or spring seasons.

 Comments will be approved before showing up.